 A: Typically, KYC is done by the institution that holds the account.
 So, whose customer that is.
 So, then the other banks are relying on the KYC performed by that bank.

 A: What payment stripping is typically related to sanctions and evading sanctions.
-So, a large foreign bank would willingly process a, and these were typically SWIFT payment message, say that it originated from someone who was in a U.S.-sanctioned country or it could potentially even be OFAC-sanctioned party.
+So, a large foreign bank would willingly process a, and these were typically SWIFT payment message, say that it originated from someone who was in a U.S.-sanctioned country or it could potentially even be an OFAC-sanctioned party.

 So that payment message would come to this foreign bank.
 And they literally had desk procedures for their employees to strip out or erase any text on that wire, those SWIFT payment instructions, that referred to a sanctioned party or a country.

-Then they would pass the SWIFT message on to the U.S. institution who would be OFAC screening it.
+Then they would pass the SWIFT message on to the U.S. institution which would be OFAC screening it.
 Now, nobody would pick up any kind of OFAC hit because the party names or country names that had been in the payment message had been stripped away.
 So, it really is primarily a sanctions violation type of activity.

 Potentially, it could be connected to money laundering because the underlying transaction itself may have been money laundering related.
 But the primary focus of it was to get these payments from sanctioned foreign parties into the U.S. without any kind of OFAC problem or hits or rejections.